Setting up Creative Space in your Home

 Having a tote keeps your basic supplies and materials at your fingertips.

 You can keep your tote in a drawer or a bin under your bed.
-Or it can liven up a corner of your living space, announcing that a true artistart tote creative space lives here.
+Or it can liven up a corner of your living space, announcing that a true artist lives here.

 Michael’s, JOANN, and other art material stores have wonderful containers for organizing.
 I particularly love plastic, stackable containers that fit easily on shelves and have room for materials as large as 12×12.